1)

 7.

-Answer#2: It is also apparent that even if an Uma is not called an Una, Rava still said Unos to teach that even if the Sircha connects two Unos that are not adjoining, the animal is a Treifah, as explained by Rashi.
-If he would have discussed a case of an Una that is connected by a Sircha with an Uma, one would think that if two Unos are connected by a Sircha, even if they are not next to each other, the animal is Kosher.
+Answer#2: It is also apparent that even if an Uma is not called an Una, Rava still said Unos to teach us that even if the Sircha connects two Unos that are not adjoining, the animal is a Treifah, as explained by Rashi, and If he would have discussed a case of an Una that is connected by a Sircha to an Uma, one would think that if two Unos are connected by a Sircha, even if they are not next to each other, the animal is Kosher.

 2)